YLEE201/MobileAssignment/README.md

 ```
 # Notes

-Within this respoitory is the code for the Mobile App as well as the documentation.
+Within this respoitory is the code for the Mobile App as well as some documentation.

 # Application Architecture
 ```